LaunchCode-Education-Archived/skills-back-end-csharp/csharp4python/classes-and-objects-interfaces/README.md

 }
 ```

 Note that we've declared the property `Pet` to be of type `IFeedable`.
-This class assumes that the only behavior of `Pet` that we'll need within the class is the ability to `Eat`.
+This `CatOwner` class assumes that the only behavior of `Pet` that we'll need to utilize within this class is the ability to `Eat`.
 But if that's all we need, then we should relax the requirements on the `Pet` property as much as possible.
-In fact, there's nothing specific about cats in this class, so we might make our code a step more abstract and flexible by doing the following:
+In fact, there's nothing specific about cats in this class, so we might make our code a bit more abstract and flexible by doing the following:

 ```csharp
 public class PetOwner